 Have you ever felt that there is simply too much interesting, educational content on the web?
-Fortunately, there are also some great, free products out there that are hugely helpful when it comes to curating all of the many things one can read, watch, hear etc. on the web.
+Fortunately, there are also some great, free products that help learners curate all of the many things they can read, watch, hear etc. on the web.

 The content curation tools that I have found most useful are Pearltrees, Diigo and Evernote.
-Of utmost importance to these applications are the corresponding web extensions, which allow you to save a website to that specific service with a single click.
-All three of these services also have corresponding apps for phones and tablets.
+Of utmost importance to these applications are the corresponding web extensions, which allow you to save a website to that specific service with a single click–all three of these services have corresponding apps for phones and tablets.

 Personal Use: The first tool that I fell in love with was Pearltrees because it allows you to lay out all web content into trees.
 Each time you click on the Pearltrees extension you create a pearl that you can drop into your trees.
 If you are a visual learner, Pearltrees is for you!
 You can easily build and remodel trees as you like.